 Assessment varies depending on course units taken.
 It may include a combination of course work, group project assessment and presentations, report, assignments, in-class tests and examination.
 The dissertation normally ranges between 12,000 and 25,000 words.

-The course consists of both compulsory and optional taught units.
-The core courses unit introduce you to mathematical principles and practical tools for Optimization, Decision Making, Data-Mining, Statistical Analysis, Simulation & Risk Analysis.
+The core courses unit introduce you to mathematical principles and practical tools for Optimization, Decision Making, Data-Mining, Statistical Analysis, Simulation and Risk Analysis.
 Specific software packages include SAS, SPSS, Minitab, AMOS, Eviews, Excel, Excel Solver, SIMUL8, iThink, Risk Solver, IDS.